Dev-solomon/bincom/README.md

 # bincom
-This is the test code of bincom online preliminary test
+This is the test code of bincom online preliminary test Add Bootstrap minifieds and jquery online or offline for this codebase

 Contains;
 --- For displaying the polling_unit_scores of each party